apify/apify-docs/README.md

 The `docs/api_v2` directory contains the source file for the API reference (https://docs.apify.com/api/v2) hosted on Apiary.
-Using the build script contained in the folder, the API docs are automatically uploaded to Apiary during the web deployment process.
+The build script contained in the **apify-docs/src** folder automatically uploads the API docs to Apiary during the web deployment process.

 ### Local testing

 1. Install Apiary gem `gem install apiaryio`
-2. After that, you can open the generated doc with the command: `apiary preview --path="./api-v2-reference.apib"`
+2. After that, you can open the generated doc with the command: `apiary preview --path="./docs/api_v2/api-v2-reference.apib"`

 ### Test

-You should ALWAYS log in to Apiary, analyze the document and make sure there are **no warnings**!
+After updating the API docs, you should ALWAYS log in to Apiary, analyze the document and make sure there are **no warnings**!

+## External docs

+You will find most of the documentation in this repository.

+There are, however, a few exceptions, shown below.
+To make changes to them, you'll need to clone those repos and make your pull requests to them.
+When updating the tutorials in the **apify/actor-scraper** repo, don't forget to execute `npm run build` before pushing your code to GitHub.
+* Tutorials for Apify's scrapers (**docs/scraping** directory) are in the [**apify/actor-scraper**](https://github.com/apify/actor-scraper) repository.
+* Apify's API client for JavaScript documentation is in the [**apify-docs/apify-client-js**](https://github.com/apify/apify-client-js) repository.
+* Docs for the command-line interface are in the [**apify/apify-cli**](https://github.com/apify/apify-cli) repo.

 ## Implementation